Immigration Law

 • U.S. government interests, such as national security or public safety

-The right legal strategy can help you stay ahead, even when USCIS processing times are out of your control.
-Manifest Law helps you avoid mistakes that cause delays by preparing a complete, well-documented petition from the start.
-We also spot opportunities to expedite and guide you through premium or humanitarian requests when you qualify.
+The right legal strategy helps you stay ahead, even when processing times are out of your hands.
+Manifest Law prepares a complete, well-documented petition from the start, spots chances to expedite, and guides you through premium or humanitarian requests when you qualify.

-Our team works with you to plan strategically, choosing the fastest viable visa category for your situation, and we stay proactive with expert monitoring of your case status, giving you tailored next steps if your case stalls.
-While no one can erase USCIS backlogs, smart planning can make the process faster and far less stressful.
+Our team helps you plan strategically, choosing the fastest viable visa category for your situation, and we monitor your case status so you always know the next step if it stalls.
+No one can erase USCIS backlogs, but smart planning makes the process faster and far less stressful.

 Why are USCIS processing times so slow right now?

 Backlogs at USCIS and the Department of Homeland Security (DHS) remain high due to record case volumes, limited staffing, and technology upgrades that haven’t fully caught up.
-Forms like Form I‑485 (Adjustment of Status) and Form I‑765 (Application for Employment Authorization) are especially affected, while PERM Labor Certifications handled by the Department of Labor (DOL) add months—or even a year—to some employment-based green card timelines.
+Forms like Form I‑485 and Form I‑765 (Application for Employment Authorization) are especially affected, while PERM Labor Certifications handled by the Department of Labor (DOL) add years to some employment-based green card timelines.

 Can I actually speed up my case?

 In many cases, yes, but only if you play it smart.
 A complete, well-documented petition is your first line of defense against delays.
-Some employment-based forms qualify for premium processing, which can shrink your wait to as little as 15–45 days.
+Some employment-based forms qualify for premium processing, which can shrink your wait to as little as 15 or 45 business days.
 And if you’re facing a genuine emergency, severe financial loss, or a humanitarian crisis, an expedited request may be an option, though USCIS approves those on a strict, case-by-case basis.

 USCIS processing times show how long it takes the USCIS to review your case and decide to approve or deny an immigration application or petition.
 These timelines are based on recently completed cases and vary by form type, visa category, and the specific service center handling your case.